Nanjing Massacre denial: Prominent Japanese denialists

-Shudo Higashinakano
+Shūdō Higashinakano

-Massacre denialists such as Higashinakano argue that the Nanjing Massacre was a fabrication and war-time propaganda spread by the Chinese Nationalists and Communists.
+Massacre denialists such as Shūdō Higashinakano argue that the Nanjing Massacre was a fabrication and war-time propaganda spread by the Chinese Nationalists and Communists.
 He argues that the activities of the Japanese military in Nanjing were in accordance with international law and were humane.
 Among other claims, he has denied that there was execution of POWs in uniform, and cited anecdotes claiming that Chinese POWs were treated humanely by Japanese soldiers.
 However, Higashinakano has also claimed at times that the executed POWs were illegitimate combatants, and so their execution was legitimate under international law.
 Higashinakano believes some several thousand "illegitimate combatants" may have been executed in such a fashion.

 What Higashinakano believed is against the articles of Hague Conventions of 1899 and 1907, which was ratified by Japan and China.
 Japan violated the spirit and the letter of the laws of war.
 For example, according to historian Akira Fujiwara, on August 6, 1937, deputy minister of Military of Japan notified Japanese troops in Shanghai of the army's proposition to remove the constraints of international law on the treatment of Chinese prisoners.
 This directive also advised staff officers to stop using the term "prisoner of war".
 During the massacre, Japanese troops in fact embarked on a determined search for former soldiers, in which thousands of young men were captured, most of whom were killed.
 In another case, Japanese troops gathered 1,300 Chinese soldiers and civilians at the Taiping Gate and killed them.
 The victims were blown up with landmines, then doused with petrol before being set on fire.
 Those that were left alive afterward were killed with bayonets.
 F. Tillman Durdin and Archibald Steele, American news correspondents, reported that they had seen bodies of killed Chinese soldiers forming mounds six feet high at Nanjing's Yijiang Gate in the north.
 Durdin, who was working for the New York Times, made a tour of Nanjing before his departure from the city.
 He heard waves of machine-gun fire and witnessed the Japanese soldiers gun down some two hundred Chinese within ten minutes.
 Two days later, in his report to the New York Times, he stated that the alleys and street were filled with civilian bodies, including women and children.

 A claim that Harold Timperley, whose report formed the basis of the Tribunal's findings, was reporting only hearsay, and that thus, the figure of 300,000 dead was "unreal", drew a response from Bob Tadashi Wakabayashi, who suggested that Higashinakano's assertions and conclusion were not "sensible":